Caia-Tech/afdp/README.md

 **Key Approach**: AFDP captures cause-and-effect sequences in production, creating ML training datasets that reflect real-world behavior, not just synthetic tests.

+**Workflow Customization**: Using Temporal, organizations can define their own collection workflows - what to monitor, when to collect, how to process.
+Combined with Git's cryptographic properties, this creates an immutable record of not just WHAT was collected, but HOW it was collected, ensuring complete workflow integrity.

 **Status**: Active Development with Initial Implementations

 ## 🏗️ Architecture